Two main signaling standards exist for multimedia communications:

 Both H.323 and SIP were originally developed to provide multimedia services across IP networks.
 Both run over IP, and use TCP and UDP sessions for signaling and the Real Time Protocol (RTP) for transmitting the voice/video stream itself.
 Neither invented new coding/decoding methods, but instead, leveraged other existing protocols (like G.711 and G.729).

 Both typically use a server to act as a middleman for setting up calls.
 In H.323, a gatekeeper sends and receives keep alive and signaling packets to terminals that in turn set up their media streams to PSTN gateways.
-With SIP, a proxy server can process and forward requests from user agents to set up calls directly to other user agents, or through gateways for calls to
+With SIP, a proxy server can process and forward requests from user agents to set up calls directly to other user agents, or through gateways for calls to traditional PSTN numbers.
+That being said, SIP can be implemented in a point-to-point fashion on a limited scale, as user agents can setup sessions directly without an intermediary server, as in the one-X Quick Edition platform.

 While the protocols are conceptually similar, they're quite different in their architectures and in the services they provide.
 H.323, first expanded for VoIP in 1996 and now in its fifth version, was based on telephony protocols like ISDN Q.931.
 IETF visionaries first conceived of SIP in the mid-90's and have published two RFCs since then, the latest (RFC 3261) in 2002.
 SIP is based on text-based protocols like HTTP and SMTP, which are well understood by many programmers who find SIP fairly simple to code and troubleshoot.
 H.323 is written in binary code, making it less friendly to a programmer without significant experience and development tools.